 - It's very important to use skin-on and bone-in fish, since this is going to give flavor to the soup.

-- Reheat this soup gently, without letting it come to a boil for the egg not to curdle.
+- If you have any leftovers you can reheat this soup gently, without letting it come to a boil for the egg not to curdle.

 - A general rule to estimate how much rice you’ll need for the soup is to use 2 tablespoons rice per serving (and a little less than 2 cups of soup per serving)